koding/koding/docs/Environments.md

     - Exec (direct command run on target)

-  - Koding Backend (in social worker/kite)
+  - Social Worker Backend

-    Koding backend is responsible to manage credentials, stacks and machine data which `Kloud kite` needs.
+    Social worker backend is responsible to manage credentials, stacks and machine data which `Kloud kite` needs.
 Also it provides API for koding/client side.

     ComputeProvider is responsible to create machines, it can also provide an